-The Hague is a compact city where residents can get around on foot quite easily.
+The Hague is a compact city where you can get around on foot quite easily.
 The public transport network is efficient and simple to use.
 While owning a car is not a necessity, many families choose to have their own vehicles for convenience.

 Public transport in The Hague

 Public transport in The Hague is largely operated by HTM Personenvervoer NV, commonly referred to as HTM.
 Transport companies Arriva and Connexxion also operate bus and tram lines in the region, along with RET (Rotterdamse Elektrische Tram).
-Their websites and apps provide up-to-date information on transport regulations, schedules and routes.

 Buses